mail4hafij/redis_pubsub/README.md

-# redis_pubsub
+# Redis pubsub
 Usually redis is used as caching service but it can also be used for publish and subscribe.
+Checkout this repo https://github.com/mail4hafij/redis_cache_dotnet_core if you are interested how to cache using redis.

 There are two projects in this solution.
 Run the subscriber project first and then run the publisher.
 But first, setup a redis on docker as follows.